akshiv/phys408FourierOptics/LabNoteBook.md

 Imaging lens was placed after the Fourier transform plane

-4. Create a sketch in your lab book (similiar to Fig. 4.2) showing the location of each of the lenses and planes in your two setups: i) for the object and image planes, and ii) for the Fourier transform plane.
+4. Create a sketch in your lab book (similar to Fig. 4.2) showing the location of each of the lenses and planes in your two setups: i) for the object and image planes, and ii) for the Fourier transform plane.